ryanallen/words-of-my-perfect-teacher/README.md

  that is free from any attachment
  liberates from the evil destinies
 >
-> Saṃgha
+> Saṅgha
 Freed, you show the path to freedom
 And honor fully in the pure trainings
 Best of fields, the Field of Virtuous Qualities
-Homage to the Saṃgha too
+Homage to the Saṅgha too
 [src 1](https://www.youtube.com/live/-x4bg7OZfas), [2](https://www.youtube.com/live/9qkPT6ezaO4)

 > From today onward until attaining enlightenment I will practice virtue with body speech and mind